-The purpose of this report is to provide the Committee of the Whole and the public with an opportunity to receive information regarding an application seeking approval to amend Zoning By-law No. 1136 (1987), as amended, to rezone the property known as 1553 Pelham Street.
+The purpose of this report is to provide Council with a recommendation regarding an application seeking approval to amend Zoning By-law No. 1136 (1987), as amended, to rezone the property known as 1553 Pelham Street.

 The proposed zoning by-law amendment would rezone the property from Residential 2 (R2) to a site-specific Residential 3 (R3) zone with site specific provisions for maximum lot coverage and minimum interior side yard setback to accommodate the construction of a semi-detached dwelling on the existing lot.